XertroV/aec-membership-test-simulator/README.md

 * [AEC's Notice to Flux (with results)](https://xertrov.github.io/aec-membership-test-simulator/docs/BDLPN0-aec-flux-jan-13_unencrypted.pdf)
 * [Our Response](https://xertrov.github.io/aec-membership-test-simulator/docs/Response-to-AEC-rego-20220213.pdf)

+From the AEC's notice:

+> On 7 December 2021, the Party responded to the s 138A Notice by providing a list of between 1,500 and 1,650 members of the Party.
+>
+> I am notifying you under s 137(1)(b) of the Electoral Act that the Electoral Commission is considering deregistering the Party, as the Electoral Commission is satisfied on reasonable grounds that the Party does not have at least 1,500 members.
+A copy of the s 137(1)(b) Notice is enclosed.

 Here is an except from the first page of our response, to give you an idea of the gist:

 > We have 3 arguments supporting our case.
 Each argument is *individually* sufficient to show